 You and your fellow students are best able to learn if everyone does their own work and engages with the material.
 I do my best to make this course and its material interesting to encourage you to do so.
-You are to do the work in this course alone, not with each other, so you and I both know what you have learned.
+You are to do the work in this course alone, not with each other and not with artificial intelligence help, so you and I both know what you have learned.
 All of you are bright and can do it.
 Gators by definition are smart and capable!
+Please remember that the goal is to think and learn.